rioter00/MAGD487/ResumeAssignment.md

 ### 2. On a separate paper answer these questions, referencing both job postings - 20 points
 1. What aspects of this job are enticing to you?
 2. At present, do you feel qualified enough to apply for either posting?
-Why?
+Give supporting reasons.
 3. Are there required qualifications that you lack?
 Which ones?
 4. Can you see yourself acquiring a majority of those qualifications?